projjal1/Pinterest-Flask/README.md

 # Pinterest-Flask
-A Pinterest Clone made using Flask in Python that deals with pins and has embedded AI at its core.
+A Pinterest Clone made using Flask in Python that deals with pins and has embedded AI at its core end.

 ## Motivation
 This project was made as a part of creating something unique with my Flask skills essentially after being proficient in developing applications with Django.
 Also, I am not that much